wp-plugins/media-library-assistant/readme.txt

 * An inline **"Quick Edit"** action for many common fields and for custom fields
 * Displays more attachment information such as parent information, file URL and image metadata.
 Uses and enhances the new Edit Media screen for WordPress 3.5 and above.
 * Allows you to edit the post_parent, the menu_order and to "unattach" items
-* Provides additional view filters for mime types and taxonomies
+* Provides additional view filters for MIME types and taxonomies
 * Provides many more listing columns (more than 20) to choose from

 The Assistant is designed to work like the standard Media Library pages, so the learning curve is short and gentle.
 Contextual help is provided on every new screen to highlight new features.